Sync data

 Note

-The location in the preceding code is an example path that corresponds to the data destination configured in the batch synchronization task.
-Enter your own file path.
-In the path, dw-emr-demo is the OSS bucket domain name that you created during environment preparation.
+The location in the preceding code is an example path.
+It corresponds to the destination configured in the batch synchronization task.
+Replace it with the file path you created, where dw-emr-demo is the OSS bucket domain name you created during environment preparation.

 2. Configure scheduling settings.